Badass Long Robe

 - ANBU Black Ops sometimes wear long hooded capes.
 There is also an armless cloak for ordinary shinobi, which has the advantage of concealing your hand-signs.

 - Arguably, the formal garb for a Kage counts.
 Bonus points for the Nice Hat.
-Minato Namikaze and (briefly) Naruto both sport particularly badass long robes with flame designs on them.
+Minato Namikaze and (briefly and later as Seventh Hokage) Naruto both sport particularly badass long robes with flame designs on them.

 - Naruto's full Rikudou/Kyuubi form has a cloak made of chakra which resembles that of the Sage of the Six Paths.
 It is so potently Bad Ass that Kakashi thinks he just saw his long-dead sensei, Minato.